davidbasswwu/primo-alma-mashup.css-customizations/README.md

 4. Zip the files and upload them into Alma.

-5. Login to the Primo Back Office (PBO), go to Advanced Configuration > All Mapping Tables> Delivery > Templates, and append "&req.skin=viewit_customizations" to the end of the following mapping tables:
+5. Login to the Primo Back Office (PBO), go to Advanced Configuration > All Mapping Tables> Delivery > Templates, and append "&req.skin=viewit_customizations" to the end of the following mapping table values:
  * Almaviewit
  * Almaviewit_remote
  * almaviewit_services